 Shoot for the stars

-As in-person trade shows begin to return, you’ll have a lot of ground to cover.
+Trade shows can be the pinnacle of a company’s client acquisition efforts but require advanced planning for success.
 When it comes time to launch your RFP, don’t space out (see what we did there) on including extra time for a comprehensive creative process.
 When the show opens, you will be thankful for the front-end investment.

 EDE is always here to help!
 Reach out to menashej@edecorp.com to find out how to get started.